How do I Read a Summary of Benefits and Coverage?

 Q1: Where can I find my SBC?

-You can request it from your employer, insurance company, or benefits portal.
+Employer, insurance company, or benefits portal.

 Q2: Do all plans have the same format?